AlibabaCloudDocs/ecs/intl.en-US/Snapshots/Snapshot overview.md

 ## Pricing

 Snapshots are billed based on their sizes.
-They can be billed on a pay-as-you-go basis.
-For more information, see [Snapshot](/intl.en-US/Pricing/Billing items/Snapshot billing.md).

-**Note:** Local snapshots can be billed only on a pay-as-you-go basis and are not able to have their bills offset by OSS storage plans.
+They can be billed on a pay-as-you-go basisand have their bills offset storage capacity units \(SCUs\).
+For more information, see [Snapshots](/intl.en-US/Pricing/Billing items/Snapshots.md).

-## Limits
+## Service limits

 For the limits and quotas of snapshots, see the "Snapshot limits" section in [Limits](/intl.en-US/Product Introduction/Limits.md).